Kong/terraform-provider-konnect/docs/resources/gateway_upstream.md

 ### Optional

-- `algorithm` (String) Which load balancing algorithm to use. must be one of ["consistent-hashing", "least-connections", "round-robin", "latency", "sticky-sessions"]
+- `algorithm` (String) Which load balancing algorithm to use.
+Default: "round-robin"; must be one of ["consistent-hashing", "least-connections", "round-robin", "latency", "sticky-sessions"]
 - `client_certificate` (Attributes) If set, the certificate to be used as client certificate while TLS handshaking to the upstream server. (see [below for nested schema](#nestedatt--client_certificate))
 - `created_at` (Number) Unix epoch when the resource was created.
 - `hash_fallback` (String) What to use as hashing input if the primary `hash_on` does not return a hash (eg. header is missing, or no Consumer identified).
-Not available if `hash_on` is set to `cookie`. must be one of ["none", "consumer", "ip", "header", "cookie", "path", "query_arg", "uri_capture"]
+Not available if `hash_on` is set to `cookie`.
+Default: "none"; must be one of ["none", "consumer", "ip", "header", "cookie", "path", "query_arg", "uri_capture"]
 - `hash_fallback_header` (String) The header name to take the value from as hash input.
 Only required when `hash_fallback` is set to `header`.
 - `hash_fallback_query_arg` (String) The name of the query string argument to take the value from as hash input.
 Only required when `hash_fallback` is set to `query_arg`.
 - `hash_fallback_uri_capture` (String) The name of the route URI capture to take the value from as hash input.
 Only required when `hash_fallback` is set to `uri_capture`.
 - `hash_on` (String) What to use as hashing input.
-Using `none` results in a weighted-round-robin scheme with no hashing. must be one of ["none", "consumer", "ip", "header", "cookie", "path", "query_arg", "uri_capture"]
+Using `none` results in a weighted-round-robin scheme with no hashing.
+Default: "none"; must be one of ["none", "consumer", "ip", "header", "cookie", "path", "query_arg", "uri_capture"]
 - `hash_on_cookie` (String) The cookie name to take the value from as hash input.
 Only required when `hash_on` or `hash_fallback` is set to `cookie`.
 If the specified cookie is not in the request, Kong will generate a value and set the cookie in the response.
 - `hash_on_cookie_path` (String) The cookie path to set in the response headers.
 Only required when `hash_on` or `hash_fallback` is set to `cookie`.
+Default: "/"
 - `hash_on_header` (String) The header name to take the value from as hash input.
 Only required when `hash_on` is set to `header`.
 - `hash_on_query_arg` (String) The name of the query string argument to take the value from as hash input.
 Only required when `hash_on` is set to `query_arg`.
 - `hash_on_uri_capture` (String) The name of the route URI capture to take the value from as hash input.
 Only required when `hash_on` is set to `uri_capture`.
 - `healthchecks` (Attributes) (see [below for nested schema](#nestedatt--healthchecks))
 - `host_header` (String) The hostname to be used as `Host` header when proxying requests through Kong.
 - `id` (String) A string representing a UUID (universally unique identifier).
 - `slots` (Number) The number of slots in the load balancer algorithm.
 If `algorithm` is set to `round-robin`, this setting determines the maximum number of slots.
 If `algorithm` is set to `consistent-hashing`, this setting determines the actual number of slots in the algorithm.
 Accepts an integer in the range `10`-`65536`.
+Default: 10000
 - `sticky_sessions_cookie` (String) The cookie name to keep sticky sessions.
 - `sticky_sessions_cookie_path` (String) A string representing a URL path, such as /path/to/resource.
 Must start with a forward slash (/) and must not contain empty segments (i.e., two consecutive forward slashes).
+Default: "/"
 - `tags` (List of String) An optional set of strings associated with the Upstream for grouping and filtering.
 - `updated_at` (Number) Unix epoch when the resource was last updated.
 - `use_srv_name` (Boolean) If set, the balancer will use SRV hostname(if DNS Answer has SRV record) as the proxy upstream `Host`.
+Default: false

 <a id="nestedatt--client_certificate"></a>
 ### Nested Schema for `client_certificate`